A new way to evaluate G-Wishart normalising constants via Fourier analysis: Introduction

 where $U$ is the scatter matrix (an unnormalised sample covariance), and

 is the \textit{$\G$-Wishart normalising constant}.
 As in \cite{Uhler}, a change of variables $K \to 2K$ allows us to simplify

 where

 Evaluating the integral $\mathcal I_\G(\beta, D)$ for a general graph $\G$ is challenging.
 Roverato \cite{Roverato} proved that the normalising constant for $\G$ can be factorised according to the \textit{prime components} of $\G$, see equation (\ref{eq:WishartPrimeFactors}) in Section~\ref{sec:chordal}.
 Consequently, we only need to evaluate $\mathcal I_\G(\beta, D)$ for prime graphs $\G$.
-Apart from this, the only progress has come more recently from Ulher et al.~\cite{Uhler} as an iterative method for evaluating the integral, which is, however, highly intricate and the resulting nested infinite sums do not appear to offer a viable path for evaluation.

-Currently the only approaches for evaluating the $\G$-Wishart normalising constant for general graphs are Monte Carlo algorithms \cite{Atay-Kayis, Roverato, mw19}, which become increasingly computationally intensive for larger networks.
-Interestingly though, Roverato \cite{Roverato} observed and conjectured that, for a graph $\G$ with $n$ vertices, $D \in \mathbb S^n_{++}$ and real number $\delta > 0$,
+Apart from this, the only progress has come more recently from Uhler et al.~\cite{Uhler} as an iterative method for evaluating the integral.
+This, however, only offers layers of series expansions rather than a closed-form result, and the highly intricate nested infinite sums do not appear to offer a viable path for evaluation.
+Currently, the only approaches for evaluating the $\G$-Wishart normalising constant for general graphs are Monte Carlo algorithms \cite{Roverato, Atay-Kayis, mw19}, which become increasingly computationally intensive for larger networks.

-where $\tilde D \in \mathbb S^n_{++}$ is the \textit{PD-completion} of $D$ with respect to $\G$, and $\Iss_\G(\tilde D)$ is the \textit{Isserlis matrix} of $\tilde D$ with respect to $\G$.
-If this conjecture were proved, finding the $\G$-Wishart normalising constant when $D$ is the identity matrix (and $\G$ is prime) would suffice to evaluate the constant for general matrices $D$ (and general graphs $\G$).